 The end of summer and the start of the fall is peak bed bug season.
 As families return home from summer trips and kids go back at school, there are plenty of opportunities for bed bugs to hitch a rides in bags, backpacks, luggage, and clothing.

-These flaxseed-sized, reddish-brown, oval-shaped insects are experts at hiding.
+These small, reddish-brown, oval-shaped insects are experts at hiding.
 At night, they gravitate towards your mattress and feed on you while you sleep.

-While bed bugs are not considered dangerous pests, an infestation can be very stressful and costly to exterminate.
+While bed bugs are not considered dangerous, an infestation can be very stressful and costly to exterminate.
 It’s always a good idea to be vigilant and proactive about preventing bed bugs.

 Where Do Bed Bugs Hide?